 False Alert Filtering

 There is no app integration, which can cause the device to throw up a lot of false alerts.
 And we all know how painful these alerts can get.
-No matter how smart you are how much driving experience you have under your belt through the same routes, it’s still a problem if you see an alert that’s false.
+No matter how smart you are how much driving experience you have under your belt through the same routes, it’s still a problem if you see a false alert.
 If you can’t quickly classify the alert as false, you waste a lot of time.
 And if you take quick decisions, on the other hand, you run the risk of getting a speeding ticket.
-Whistler CR75 is not one of the high-end models, and that’s probably why there’s no app integration, but many detectors in the same price range from other manufacturers actually come with reliable app integrations and that’s a really big plus.
+Whistler CR75 is not one of the high-end models, and that’s probably why there’s no app integration, but many detectors in the same price range from other manufacturers come with reliable app integrations and that’s a really big plus.

 It helps detects most of the radar bands quite effectively and from a very good distance.
 The Whistler CR75 is one of the finest radar detection equipment in this price range, truly.
 Even if you are using a radar detector for the first time and choose to go with the Whistler CR75, let us assure you that you will be faring safely along the roads.
 This is a good investment and has the bang for the buck.
 For the price, you are getting additional features that you will soon discover to make your police scanner detection even quicker and easier.

 Sure, it throws up a lot of false alerts, but that’s what you get if you go below $100.
 That might not be entirely true, but you also have to understand that no automatic system can differentiate between a normal radar emitter and a radar emitter in use by the cops.
 State troopers deploy many different techniques, like in some states they even let you speed and then turn their speed guns on to catch up.
 No radar detector is 100% false alerts-free and no radar detector can always detect a cop.